foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD06-Extending-the-Actor-class.md

   }
 ```

 However, there are cases where it can be useful.
-For example, if you need an Active Effect to modify a derived value, you can calculate the derived value in this step (such as an ability score modifier) so that the Active Effect can modify it later.
+For example, if you need an Active Effect to modify a derived value, you can initialize or calculate the derived value in this step (such as an ability score modifier) so that the Active Effect can modify it later.

 ### prepareDerivedData()